luisaugustomelo/pismo-challenge/README.md

 - make stop: Stops all services and removes networks created by Docker Compose.
 - make swag: Generates the Swagger documentation.
 - make deps: Installs the Go project dependencies.
-- make migrate: Runs the database migrations to create tables.
 - make migrate-drop: Drops all database tables.
 - make test: Runs all the tests in the project.
 - make docker-down: Stops and removes Docker Compose containers and networks.